UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 The information presented on the website was stored in a DynamoDB database table.
 This is a NoSQL database, and there are important factors to consider when implementing this in a project.

 #### Consider your usage
-NoSQL databases do not require relational information, as would be the use-case for SQL databases.
-They are flexible, and columns can be introduced and removed as needed.
-If data integrity is necessary, than consider AWS's relational database options, such as [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).
+NoSQL databases do not require a defined relational schema as SQL databases do.
+They are flexible, allowing attributes to be introduced as needed.
+If the relationships between data points are important, then consider AWS's relational database options such as [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).

 #### Create a table
 Your table is the place where you store your information.
 Each table requires a [primary key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html), which can be a single item, or a combination of a partition and sort key.
 Consider your choice carefully, as there is no way to change your primary key once the table is created.
 [Reference the list of reserved words for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html), to make sure you are not using one of those words, which will cause problems down the line.